What is a Geodesist?

 What is the workplace of a Geodesist like?

-The majority of geodesists work in land and planning services as surveyors.
-They will work with and for architecture services, taking measurements to ensure that buildings or urban plans are constructed on structurally sound surface, in the right places and that the measurements are aligned.
-They will be familiar with geophysical survey equipment and can work easily alongside these groups of people.
+Geodesists work for land and planning services as surveyors.
+They also work with/for architects, taking measurements to ensure that buildings or urban plans are constructed on structurally sound surfaces and that measurements are aligned.

 Geodesists are also known as: